 Alternately, if the Commission concludes that the filer knowingly withheld the information or knowingly filed a false statement, it can pursue other compliance measures.
 OAC 102-5-09.

-If you file a public statement, you can call or e-mail the Commission, or stop by the Commission’s office, and the staff will provide you with a copy of your statement.
+Otherwise, you can call, send a letter or e-mail to the Commission, or stop by the Commission’s office, and the staff will provide you with a copy of your statement.

 If you filed a confidential statement, you will need to either come to the Commission’s office with a valid state or federal ID, submit a signed letter requesting the copy and providing a secure mailing address, or send an email before the staff will release a copy.
 The Commission can only release a confidential statement via email to the email address that was provided on the statement, or the email address associated with the account used to file the statement electronically.